HScarb/Blog/draft/draft_1.md

 When I was a child, I developed a liking for computer games.
 On the beginning, I am a game player.
 And I gradually turnning my self into a game maker.

+### 2.1 StarCraft
+On my first grade of primary school, my classmate lent me a game disk, which contains StarCraft.
+In summer holidaies, I played it a lot.
+This is the first contact with Billard games.

 ## 3. Character
 ## 4. Hobby